 An internship abroad is an exciting, once-in-a-lifetime opportunity to earn real-world, professional experience abroad and grow your international network.
-Don’t blow this chance to launch your career.
-Here’s what not to do in the workplace as an intern.
+Making mistakes as an intern in inevitable - you're learning!
+But here’s what not to do in the workplace as an intern to avoid as many as you can.
 Consider these fatal internship mistakes and avoid them at all costs at your next internship.

 1. A poor attitude

-Aside from being violent or explosive, being negative is just about the worst thing you can do at an internship, or any job for that matter.
+Aside from being violent or explosive, being negative is the worst thing you can do at an internship or any job.
 Negative attitudes are toxic and can be easily spread among coworkers, weighing down the entire company culture.
 Being frustrated is OK, but don’t use those feelings as an excuse to complain or be negative with others.
 Stay positive and look for solutions instead of making yourself – and others – feel bad.

 2. Not making personal connections

 One of the most important benefits of an internship experience is the opportunity to network.
 If you don’t put any effort into making connections with your coworkers and expanding your professional network, you’re missing out on a huge benefit of the internship.
 That said, it’s intimidating to be “the intern” and introduce yourself to a bunch of older, established professionals you don’t know.
-That’s why it’s important to always say “yes” to invitations to lunch, dinner, networking events, water cooler conversations…etc. Make it your job to get to know people and express a genuine interest in learning about their lives inside and outside of the office.
+That’s why it’s important to always say “yes” to invitations to lunch, dinner, networking events, water cooler conversations…etc. You can't afford to be shy during an internship, as you have a much shorter time to make a great impression on your team and managers.
+Make it your job to get to know people and express a genuine interest in learning about their lives inside and outside of the office.
 Don’t talk too much about yourself – listen and ask questions.
 You’re here to learn.

 3. Being overly needy